 Corporate Auditors and the Board of Corporate Auditors strive to make appropriate judgments from independent and objective standpoints.
 To that end, they attend meetings of the Management Committee, the Board of Directors and a Sales Committee jointly held by all departments, conduct visiting audits of group companies, hold hearings with senior management, and establish a regular place for sharing information with the Internal Audit Department and external auditor (independent auditor), in order to monitor the Company and group companies.
 In addition, the Board of Corporate Auditors of the Company focuses on proactive auditing to prevent scandals and strives to audit operational validity as well as legal compliance.
-Selecting three outside corporate auditors who have ample knowledge and experience in corporate activities, the Board of Corporate Auditors maintains its independence from the Board of Directors to perform operational auditing accurately and expresses their opinions to the Board of Directors.
+Selecting three outside corporate auditors who have ample knowledge and experience in corporate activities, the Board of Corporate Auditors to perform operational auditing accurately and expresses their opinions to the Board of Directors.